Jinling engraving technology

-Jinling engraving technology is a traditional handicraft in Nanjing.
+Jinling engraving technology is a traditional handicraft in Nanjing, China.
 It is produced by four manual procedures: pattern writing, plate engraving, printing and binding, there are more than 20 kinds of small processes in them.
 Initially, Jinling engraving technology was used to make Buddhist scriptures, later this delicate craft has been passed down with Buddhism.
 It was listed as a national intangible cultural heritage on May 20, 2006.